 On closer examination (initially by a Watch Forum colleague after checking my close up photographs) this dial does not appear to be totally original.
 It is what’s loosely called a “re-dial”, where perhaps because the original dial was in such poor condition as a result of damp or damage etc. it was at some point in it’s life – repainted.

-The heavy black paint covers over the offending imperfection/s, the markers and numerals may be cleaned up or replaced, the hands re-painted or replaced and any printing re-applied.
+The heavy black paint (unusual for a start with Longines) covers over the offending imperfection/s, the markers and numerals may be cleaned up or replaced, the hands re-painted or replaced and any printing re-applied.

 The problem with any re-dial however is how well it is managed.
-And in this particular case – it’s perhaps not that good.
+And in this particular case – it’s really not that good.

 As my colleague informed me – check out the chronometer cross (the main crossed lines of the dial) – these are NOT straight.
 The horizontal line does not go through the centre of the IX (9) or the III (3) at the other side.
 One is slightly low, the other slightly high.
-These would be absolutely straight on the original dial.
+These would be absolutely straight on the original dial (this is careless work).

-Also looking carefully, the subsidiary Seconds dial perimeter is misaligned even within it’s dial depression – it’s low on the right, so this again was carelessly printed.
-Also the hands have had some repainting too though this is fairly common on old watches.
+Also looking closely, the subsidiary Seconds dial perimeter is misaligned even within it’s dial depression – it’s low on the right, so this again was carelessly printed.
+Also the hands have had some repainting too and though common on old watches is not very good here.

-So all in all as he says this is a re-dial and not the best, which is a shame as the rest of the watch, case and movement are perfectly right and in decent condition.
+So all in all and I agree this is a re-dial and not the best, which is a shame as the rest of the watch, case and movement are perfectly right and in decent condition.
 So a tale of caution when you are bidding on an Auction but not present at the Auction – REMOTE BUYER – BEWARE!
+It is ALWAYS a risk buying from poor photographs.

 Note – The Auction House condition report noted the painted hands and suggestion of a re-dial at some stage of it’s life.
 So as always with remote purchases, there is an element of risk in not having a detailed and close up examination.
 As always – buyer beware!

-Am I happy with my purchase?
-Well I have to say yes – I like the watch and OK it’s not perfect, but it works perfectly . . . . and it looks good on the wrist.
+And am I happy with my purchase?
+Well I have to say yes – it wasn’t expensive and I like it and OK it’s not perfect, but it works perfectly . . . . and it looks good on the wrist.